-Figure 2: The Geosocial Universe
+Figure 1.2: The Geosocial Universe

 Flickr, the photo sharing site now hosts over 4 billion images.
 These images are generally family photographs, holiday snaps and the like.
-However, digital image storage is a growing concern as we turn to health the medical images that are a standard part of our healthcare systems.
+However, the increasing demand for digital image storage is a growing concern as we turn to healthcare and the medical images that are now a standard part of our healthcare systems.
 Medical images are created in many forms and for a broad range of diagnostic reasons.
-They include magnetic resonance imaging (MRI), digital mammography and positron emission tomography (PET), and as computed axial tomography (CT).
-They create many terabytes of data a single study of CT scan of sixty 512 x 512 x 16 bits images; each examination is approximately 30 megabytes; in the case of mammography the size of data is approximately 200 megabytes per examination.
-In general however the i
+They include magnetic resonance imaging (MRI), digital mammography, positron emission tomography (PET), and X-ray computed tomography (CT).
+Together, these images amount to over 20 thousand terabytes of data: a single CT study consists of sixty-four 512 x 512 x 16 bit images and can correspond to as much as tens or even hundreds of megabytes.
+In the case of mammography, the size of digital data collected is approximately 200 megabytes per examination.

+Ninety-six percent of radiology practices in the USA are filmless and Table 1.1 below illustrates the annual volume of data across the types of diagnostic imaging [7]; this does not include cardiology which would take the total to over 1,000,000,000GB.

+Table 1.1